Vakore/DunderBotDLC/README.md

 - Finish refactoring the DunderBotdlcClient.java
 - Refactor some other things maybe at some point hopefully
 - Create an optimized jump state searcher
+  * No longer taking a sample of the entire baritone path for each jump
+  * TODO: optimize the SimInstance class with a cache
 - Once done, create a smarter jump sprint searcher with the optimized jump state searcher
 - Once jump sprinting is finished, add better swimming
 - Make steps towards beating the game after basic jump sprinting and swimming have been accomplished